Synergy™ Fuel Technology

 Fuel detergents – provide outstanding cleanliness in port fuel injection engines, and in gasoline direct injection engines.
 Cleaner engine parts can lead to better gas mileage, engine protection and engine performance.
 Our most advanced detergent keeps your engine 3X cleaner for better gas mileage.

-(Benefit available only in Synergy Supreme line up of premium gasoline)**
+(Benefit available only in Esso Supreme line up of premium gasoline)**

 Friction modifier – new ingredient protects your engine by reducing wear and tear.

-(Benefit available only in Synergy Supreme line up of premium gasoline)
+(Benefit available only in Esso Supreme line up of premium gasoline)